edusx/tictactoe/README.md

 The main file is the logic behind the game, the project is run from the terminal at the moment and does not include any UI files.

-Feel free to download the compiled files (.exe and .dmg) to execute the game and play.
+The compiled files (for Mac and for Windows) are ready to be executed in both mentioned platforms, download it, double click into the game and play.